mesganaG/intro-section/README.md

 ![Design preview for the Intro section with dropdown navigation coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

 ## This will be the third title for this project using BRANCH

-## I have added the fourth title using FORK

 Thanks for checking out this front-end coding challenge.